hturner/pkg-dev-ctv/proposal.md

 - `r pkg("roclang")` facilitates extracting components of documentation from an Rd file (in the same or another package) for reuse, by insertion in a roxygen comment.
 - `r pkg("pasteAsComment")` provides an RStudio addin to paste clipboard content as a roxygen block - useful for inserting examples; `r github("csgillespie/roxygen2Comment")` provides an RStudio addin to convert regular code to roxygen commented code and vice versa.
 - `r pkg("roxyglobals")` adds additional roxygen tags to generate R code defining global variables with `utils::globalVariables()`.
 This can be used to avoid false positives in the package check when functions in the package call functions that use non-standard evaluation.
+- `r github("moodymudskipper/devtag")` provides the `@dev` tag for creating developer documentation for unexported functions; `r github("ropensci-review-tools/srr")` adds tags to document adherence to rOpenSci's standards for software review.
 - `r pkg("Rdpack")` provides functions and Rd macros for developing documentation, e.g. adding template documentation for new arguments; importing references from BibTeX files, and evaluating R code then inserting the resulting output or graphic.
 - `r github("Genentech/rd2markdown")` converts Rd files to plain Markdown files; `r github("coolbutuseless/rd2list")` converts Rd files to an R list.